 Plastic in Earth's waterways are harmful to animals, who can die after eating or getting caught in them.
 It can be harmful to humans, too, as it enters the food chain.
 Certain plastics also contain chemicals harmful to human health, such as phthalates and BPA, and can lead to a variety of medical issues.
 In addition, the poor are impacted by plastic pollution disproportionately, with 2 billion people lacking access to waste collection, and landfills and waste management facilities more likely to be located near low-income communities.

-For 12 percent of plastics incinerated for energy production, in the process they release harmful gases into the atmosphere.
-Along with that, as a petroleum product, plastics helps fuel climate change through the burning of fossil fuels in its production, with plastic production expected to grow from 8 percent of oil production today to 20 percent by 2050.
+For the 12 percent of plastics incinerated for energy production, in the process they release harmful gases into the atmosphere.
+Along with that, as a petroleum product, plastics help fuel climate change through the burning of fossil fuels in their creation, with plastic production expected to grow from 8 percent of oil production today to 20 percent by 2050.

 Committing to lower consumption